zheeeng/OSX-devconfig-formula/Ruby/README.md

 # Ruby

 Ruby is an essential build tool for developing.
 Many utilities or their installation scripts are built with Ruby language, or the Ruby package manager, RubyGems.
-For versions swiching, and with the reason not messing up the native Ruby installed by OS X, we employee `rbenv` to manage the Ruby versions.
+For the convenience for versions switching, and with the reason not messing up the native Ruby installed by OS X, we employee `rbenv` to manage the Ruby versions.
 An alternative is `RVM` and rbenv is incompatible with RVM.
 There is a [comic](http://jonathan-jackson.net/rvm-and-rbenv) showing you a comparison.

 ## Installing Ruby with rbenv